EARLY CHILDHOOD ARTS

 WHOLE SCHOOL MESSAGES

-I often describe our school as the hidden gem of Northern Territory education.
 We are fortunate to be located in the rural area and to be ringed by natural bush.
 Our grounds provide many different areas for imaginative and physical play and learning.
 Our farm with resident chickens and goats and an extensive vegetable garden give the students opportunities to show responsibility and to relax and refresh by interacting with the natural world.
 Our whole school recycling program sees students sorting rubbish, composting and reusing materials.
-Sustainability projects are shared with the wider community at our annual Field Day which is open to the community.
+Sustainability projects are shared with the wider community at our annual Field Day.

 Dance, Drama and music